 image

-Recommendations for beginners: why it's important to keep moving forward
+Advice for beginners: Why it is important to keep moving forward

-I continue to delve into the labyrinths of Ableton.
-Ahead lies much more discovery, ideas, and music.
-Goals and objectives are outlined.
-The mood is inspired, the movement continues — and I wish the same for everyone.
+I continue exploring the labyrinths of Ableton.
+There is still much ahead: discoveries, ideas and music.
+The goals and tasks are already outlined.
+The spirit is inspired, the movement continues — and I wish the same for everyone else.

 Bernard Nazarmukhamedov

-If you remove money, club life, and likes from the DJ profession, what remains is that very simple and most important thing—the music and the people who listen to it:
+If you remove money, nightlife and social media likes from the profession, what remains is the simplest and most important thing of all: music and the people who listen to it.

-The desire to play favorite tracks for the public, for people.
-Immense pleasure from seeing someone nod along to the rhythm of a track I put on air.
+The desire to play favourite tracks for an audience, for people.
+The immense pleasure of seeing someone nodding in rhythm to a track I have played on air.

 Bernard Nazarmukhamedov

-And perhaps it is precisely this feeling that keeps many in the profession years later.
+And perhaps that feeling is exactly what keeps so many people in the profession even after years of work.

 Through hardships to the stars!